Stop the War Coalition

-The Stop the War Coalition (StWC), informally known simply as Stop the War, is a British group which campaigns against the United Kingdom's involvement in military conflicts.
+The Stop the War Coalition (StWC), informally known simply as Stop the War, is a British group that campaigns against the United Kingdom's involvement in military conflicts.

 It was established on 21 September 2001 to campaign against the impending war in Afghanistan.
 It then campaigned against the impending invasion of Iraq; the 15 February 2003 protest organised by the Coalition along with the Campaign for Nuclear Disarmament (CND) and the Muslim Association of Britain (MAB), was the largest public demonstration in British history.

-Since then, the Coalition has campaigned against the 2011 military intervention in Libya, opposed UK involvement in the War against the Islamic State, and opposed sending military aid to Ukraine during the Russian invasion.
+Since then, the Coalition has campaigned against the 2011 military intervention in Libya and opposed UK involvement in the War against the Islamic State, stating that airstrikes would only fuel extremism.
+It opposed sending military aid to Ukraine during the Russian invasion, stating that it risks starting a war between NATO and Russia, a position which drew criticism from Andrew Fisher.
+It has called for ceasefires in the Russo-Ukrainian War and in the Gaza war.

-Critics accuse the group of being more "anti-West than anti-war", and refer to it mockingly as "Stop the West".
+The group has been criticised for allegedly excusing military aggression by enemies of the US and UK, and critics accuse it of being "more anti-West than anti-war".

 Formation and leading members

-The impetus to form the Stop the War Coalition came following the 11 September 2001 attacks in the United States.
+The impetus to form the Stop the War Coalition came following the September 11 attacks in the United States.
 The Coalition was launched at a public meeting of 2,000 people at Friends House on Euston Road in London, on 21 September which was chaired by Lindsey German, then active in the Socialist Workers Party (SWP).
 "The Stop the War Coalition has been formed to encourage and mobilise the largest possible movement against the war", said the founding statement.
 "Its aim is simple-to draw together everyone who wants to stop this madness, and to present the anti-war arguments which are squeezed out of the media."
 Among the sponsors of the Coalition were the former Labour Party MP Tony Benn, and the Labour MPs George Galloway, Tam Dalyell and Jeremy Corbyn, in addition to Tariq Ali, Harold Pinter, Suresh Grover and Andrew Murray.